restberry/restberry/example/README.md

         })
 ```

 The only difference here is that we are setting the ``parentModel`` property when creating the routes.
-Restberry will automatically correspond the ``parentModel`` with the ``city`` property of the model object and when creating a weather object set ``city`` automatically with the City object, with the ``id``, in the route.
+Restberry will automatically correspond the ``parentModel`` with the ``city`` property of the model object and when creating a weather object set ``city`` automatically to the City object, with the ``id``, in the route.

 We are all done!
-Now you can checkout the ``app.js`` file of this example or you can have a look through the tests.
-Otherwise go out and create an app of your own.
+Now you can checkout the ``app.js`` file of this example or you can have a look through the tests of Restberry.
+Otherwise, go out and create an app of your own.

+Have fun!